adil-hussain-84/android-runtime-permission-experiments/app2/README.md

-# Request runtime permissions example workaround for API limitations
+# Request runtime permissions workaround for API limitations

 This Android application demonstrates a workaround for the "request permission at runtime" API limitation demonstrated in [app1](../app1).